-Piedmont Triad International Airport in Greensboro, North Carolina, is just twenty-five miles from Salem's campus.
+Piedmont Triad International Airport in Greensboro, North Carolina, is just twenty-five miles from Salem’s campus.
 We are able to arrange pickup and dropoff at the airport between the hours of 7:00 am and 11:00 pm.
-Occasionally, students may have to travel by cab if flights have been booked very early in the morning or very late in the evening.
+Occasionally, students may have to travel by taxi if flights have been booked very early in the morning or very late in the evening.

 Are there any times during the year when the dorm is closed?

 Yes, the Salem Academy dorms are closed for three breaks during the school year: Thanksgiving, Christmas, and Spring Break.
-These holidays are also vacation for faculty and staff, which means the entire campus is closed.
+These holidays are also a vacation for faculty and staff, which means the entire campus is closed.
 Additionally, students are not able to stay at Salem during the summer break.
 We have several shorter breaks throughout the year when the dorms remain open for students.
 For a list of vacation dates, please refer to the school calendar.

 Does Salem arrange homestays during breaks?